SEND Information Report

 - This review can be built into the provision itself

-- It could be in the form of face‐to‐face meetings (such as at parent‐teacher consultation events or 1:1 meetings with the SENCo)
+- It could be in the form of face‐to‐face meetings (such as at parent‐teacher consultation events or 1:1 meetings with the SENDCo/SEND staff)

-- It could be by means of telephone calls, email or two‐way written communications/reports at least three times per year, when progress and any next steps can be discussed and agreed.
+- It could be by means of telephone calls, email or two‐way written communications/reports regular throughout the year, when progress and any next steps can be discussed and agreed.

 We recommend that parents look at useful websites to help them understand all the issues around their child’s special educational needs and work with us to support their child.
 Two very good examples of such sites are Special Needs Jungle, available on: